oliyh/kamera/README.md

     :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"        ;; diredtory where screenshots and diffs should be saved :normalisations [:trim :crop]}               ;; normalisations to apply to expected and actual images before comparison, in order of application

- :normalisation-fns {:trim trim-fn               ;; normalisation functions, add any that you wish to use - see trim and crop for signature
+ :normalisation-fns                              ;; normalisation functions, add any that you wish to use - see trim and crop for signature
+   {:trim trim-fn
     :crop crop-fn}

  :imagemagick-options
    {:path-to-imagemagick nil                     ;; directory where binaries reside on linux, or executable on windows
     :imagemagick-timeout 2000}                   ;; kill imagemagick calls that exceed this time, in ms

- :chrome-options dcd/default-options             ;; options passed to chrome, letting you turn headless on/off etc
+ :chrome-options dcd/default-options             ;; options passed to chrome, letting you turn headless on/off etc, see https://github.com/oliyh/doo-chrome-devprotocol
+}
 ```

 ### devcards options